opensearch-project/documentation-website/_security-analytics/usage/alerts.md

 # Working with alerts

-The Alerts window allows you to view and work with alerts in two ways:
+The Alerts window includes features for viewing and working with alerts.
+The two main features are:
-* In the bar graph with alert information arranged by count, date, and alert status or alert severity.
+* The bar graph with alert information arranged by count, date, and alert status or alert severity.
-* And in a list by time of the alert, the alert's trigger name, which detector triggered it, and other details.
+* The Alerts list arranged by time of the alert, the alert's trigger name, which detector triggered it, and other details.

 You can select the **Refresh** button at any time to refresh information on the Alerts page.